NodeJSNamibia/gummy-bears/workflow.md

 For every single feature being implemented, there should be a separate *feature* branch.
 Just like an *issue* branch, a *feature* branch will focus on a specific functionality, implement it and test it.
 It is recommended that the keywords **feature** and **issue** be added to the names of the corresponding branch.
 Once the feature or the issue is complete it is merged into the *develop* branch through a **pull request**.
 Another team member will be granted special privilege to access the *develop* branch.

+## Commit Message
+Describe how to write commit messages

 ## Pull Request

 ## Access Control List